cacruz/eviz-dev/docs/tutorial/03_datapipeline_.md

 As a user interacting with eViz via the command line, you typically don't *directly* instantiate and call methods on the `DataPipeline` yourself.
 Instead, you provide instructions through the [ConfigManager](02_configmanager_.md) (using YAML files, as we saw in Chapter 2), and **Autoviz** orchestrates the creation and execution of the `DataPipeline` as part of its overall workflow.

-The main worker object for a specific data type (like the `GriddedModel` created by the `GriddedFactory`, concepts we'll touch on later) will receive the [ConfigManager](02_configmanager_.md) and then use it to set up and run the `DataPipeline`.
+The main worker object for a specific data type (like the `GriddedModel` created by the `GriddedSourceFactory`, concepts we'll touch on later) will receive the [ConfigManager](02_configmanager_.md) and then use it to set up and run the `DataPipeline`.

 So, from a user's perspective, "using" the pipeline means setting the right options in your configuration file, such as: